 The Haines City Industrial Park is located to the south of Haines City.
 Companies that manufacture and distribute items such as food, lumber, trusses, pavers and other housing components have located in and around the industrial park to take advantage of its prime location and the City’s rail spur connection to the main CSX line.

-An interchange for the Central Florida Parkway has been proposed on State Road 544 on the western end of the Haines City Industrial park.
-The Central Florida Parkway is a proposed toll road in Polk County, Florida.
-The proposed road is actually two separate roads—called “legs” by the Florida Department of Transportation (FDOT).
+A toll road, the Central Florida Parkway, has been proposed on State Road 544 near the western end of the Haines City Industrial Park.
+The road will actually be two separate roads—called “legs” by the Florida Department of Transportation (FDOT).
 The western segment would connect the Polk Parkway with State Road 60 between Bartow & Lake Wales.
-The eastern leg would start a few miles east of State Road 60 and run north, paralleling US 27 terminating at Interstate 4 north of Davenport.
-The most recent, and viable, proposed routing would connect the two “legs” together, with the legs meeting near the CSX Intermodal Facility south of Wahneta.
+The eastern leg would start a few miles east of State Road 60 and run north, paralleling U.S. 27 terminating at Interstate 4 north of Davenport.
+The most recent, and viable proposed routing would connect the two “legs” together, with them meeting near the CSX Intermodal Facility south of Wahneta.
 The route is in its early stages of planning.